-4.4.9 Movement of animals for emergency or animal welfare reasons
+6.4.6 Animal movements for emergency (including welfare) reasons

 For emergency veterinary treatment of ruminants, the first preference is for veterinarians to visit the property.

 Where a ruminant has to be transported for emergency veterinary treatment, the animal should be treated with an appropriate insecticide before movement.
 At the destination, an attempt should be made to control vectors.